KTNQ

-KTNQ (1020 AM) is a radio station licensed to Los Angeles, California, with a Spanish news/talk format.
-It is owned by Latino Media Network; under a local marketing agreement, it is programmed by former owner TelevisaUnivision's Uforia Audio Network.
+KTNQ (1020 AM) is a radio station licensed to Los Angeles, California with a Spanish Adult Contemporary and Classic Regional Mexican music format.
+It is owned by Latino Media Network; under a local marketing agreement, it was programmed by former owner TelevisaUnivision's Uforia Audio Network until 2024.
 From its original licensing on March 13, 1925 until 1955 it was called KFVD.
-The station has studios on the Univision Broadcast Center building located on 5999 Center Drive (near I-405) in West Los Angeles, and the transmitter is located in the City of Industry.
+KTNQ studios and offices are located on West Olive Avenue in Burbank.
+The transmitter is located in the City of Industry.
 The station was originally restricted in its broadcast hours, signing off at local sunset to protect 1020 KDKA Pittsburgh from nighttime sky wave interference.
 Later, the FCC allowed geographically spread daytime stations to operate at night with a directional pattern away from the previously protected station.
 1020 kHz in Los Angeles was then allowed to operate as a 24 hour station.

 History

 KFVD

 J. Frank Burke was a "news-analyst, commentator, noted for his American progressiveness, tolerance, and liberalism", and owner and operator of both KFVD and KPAS.
 The FCC later gave notice to dispose of one of the stations.